Data Types

 Each edge type has its own set of attributes.

-The parameter or variable type can be restricted by giving the edge type in angle brackets <>
+The parameter or variable type can be restricted by giving the edge type in angle brackets <> after the keyword EDGE.

 An edge variable declared without a specifier is called a generic edge variable.